-When an HTTP or SMTP transaction analyzed by Websense TRITON RiskVision is found to contain malicious, suspicious, data loss, or data theft activity, an incident is recorded.
-The incident record contains detailed information about the transaction that occurred and the analysis that was performed.
+When an HTTP or SMTP transaction analyzed by TRITON RiskVision is found to contain malicious, suspicious, data loss, or data theft activity, an incident is recorded.
+The incident record includes information about the transaction, and about why analysis flagged it as an incident.